 #johnjhohn #yankton #southdakota

-I am a small town boy.
+I’m a small town boy.
 Born March 9, 1939, I grew up in Yankton, South Dakota, the last upstream steamboat stop on the Missouri River.
 Yankton’s history reaches back to the Sioux Nation, from which the town draws its name.
-Lewis and Clark parlayed with the Lakota there.
+Lewis and Clark parlayed with the Lakota here.
 Decades later, it became a jumping off point for homesteaders, a campsite for Custer, a territorial capital, and in the 1920’s, the home to WNAX radio that once boasted it broadcast from the highest radio tower in the world.
-Huckleberry Finn would have felt right at home under the shade of the Hackberry and Elm trees.
+Huckleberry Finn would have felt right at home under the Hackberry and Elm trees.

 My own family’s history is intimately tied to the history of South Dakota.
 My grandfather, John Hubert Hohn, came to America from Germany as a boy of eleven-years-age.
 As a young man he homesteaded north and west of Yankton, staking out 360 acres that remain in the family today.
 As I wrote in my poem Family Portrait: